Updated May 20, 2023

 CREATE TABLE educba_innodb (id INTEGER, description VARCHAR(20), PRIMARY KEY (id)) ENGINE=InnoDB;

-while creating the table with InnoDB storage engine it is necessary to use a primary key column which has the following properties –
+While making the table with the InnoDB storage engine, it is necessary to use a primary key column that has the following properties –

 SHOW TABLE STATUS FROM educba LIKE 'educba_innodb' \G;